Learning Abroad Center

 Spend seven weeks engaged in coursework in Dakar, followed by six weeks working as an intern or conducting a research project with a local grassroots organization.
 All classes are taught in French by local faculty and take place at the West African Research Center (WARC).
 MSID students enroll in four required courses, including an internship or research project:

-All students will be enrolled in this interdisciplinary course, designed to provide context to your time in Senegal.
+1. Historical & Political Context of Senegal: You are required to enroll in this interdisciplinary course, designed to provide context to your time in Senegal.

-Choose a theme to focus your studies and prepare you for your internship or research project.
+2. International Development: Choose a theme to focus your studies and prepare you for your internship or research project.
 See theme descriptions for more information.

-• Entrepreneurship
+1. Entrepreneurship

-• Health
+2. Health

-• Human Rights
+3. Human Rights

-• Sustainability
+4. Sustainability

-You will select to study either French or Wolof.
+3. Language: You will select to study either French or Wolof.
 You will choose a course in that corresponds to your language level.
 All students are encouraged to study Wolof during the semester.
 This will help you communicate with your host families, internship/research colleagues, and navigate in and outside of Dakar.
 Wolof is spoken on a daily basis throughout Senegal.
 If you need to complete a French language and grammar course for your degree requirements, you are encouraged to participate in the Intensive Pre-Session.

-You will choose to complete either an internship or a research project.
+4. Internship or Research: You will choose to complete either an internship or a research project.
 The corresponding course will begin during the classroom phase and continue throughout the six weeks of your internship or research project.
 Your placement will correspond with the theme you chose in the International Development course.

 Optional Language Pre-Session

 The Intensive French in Senegal is offered in August and in January.
-All students are encouraged to participate in the pre-session program.
+You are encouraged to participate in the pre-session program.
 This intensive three weeks of French will help you bring your language skills up to speed and will provide more time to adapt to Dakar and Senegal before diving into the rigorous MSID Semester.
-Past participants report that the extra time in country, and additional French language practice before tackling Wolof, was very beneficial.
+Past participants report that the extra time in the country, and additional French language practice before tackling Wolof, was very beneficial.
 It enhanced their ability to understand the print and televised media, to navigate the city, and to converse with their host families and friends.
 The French language course is taught over three weeks and awards four undergraduate credits.
 Intermediate and Advanced French levels are offered.

 Internships & Research Projects